fernando-fix/fernando-fix/README.md

 ## ✅About me:

-🔵 I am 33 years old and I live in Sorocaba-SP
+🔵 I am 34 years old and I live in Sorocaba-SP

-🔵 I would like to become a PHP developer (Studying since November/2021)
+🔵 I would like to become a PHP developer

-🔵 I am an Intermediate English student - (Studying since February/2022, A2->B1)
+🔵 I am an Intermediate English student - (Studying every week)

 ## ✅ Contact me: